Zilliqa/apidocs/source/index.html.md

 method | "CreateTransaction"
 params | An object containing the following properties:
 ------ | -----------------------------------------------
-version | The current version of Zilliqa. nonce | Counter equal to the number of transactions sent by the sender's account, including this one.
-It's value is = `current account nonce + 1`. toAddr | Recipient's account address.
-For deploying new contracts, set this as `0000000000000000000000000000000000000000`. amount | Transaction amount to be transferred to the destination address pubKey | Public key of the sender. gasPrice | An amount that the sender is willing to pay per unit of gas for computations incurred in transaction processing. gasLimit | The maximum amount of gas that should be used while processing this transaction (For regular transaction, please use `1`.
-For smart contract transactions, please check out the [gas documentation](https://drive.google.com/file/d/1c0EJXELVe_MxhULPuJgwGvxFGenG7fmK/view?usp=sharing)). code | **(optional)** String specifying the contract code.
-Present only when deploying a new contract. data | **(optional)** Stringified JSON object specifying parameters to be passed to a contract for execution.
-Present when creating or calling a smart contract. signature | an EC-Schnorr signature of the entire object
+version | The current version of Zilliqa.
+This is represented as an unsigned integer. nonce | A counter equal to the number of transactions sent by the sender's account, including this one. <br> It's value is = `Current account nonce + 1`.
+This is represented as an unsigned integer. toAddr | Recipient's account address.
+This is represented as a `String`. <br> For deploying new contracts, set this as `"0000000000000000000000000000000000000000"`. amount | Transaction amount to be sent to the recipent's address.
+This is measured in the smallest price unit **Qa** (10^-12 **Zil**) in Zilliqa, and it is represented as a `String`. pubKey | Public key of the sender.
+This is represented as a `String`. gasPrice | An amount that the sender is willing to pay per unit of gas for computations incurred in transaction processing.
+This is measured in the smallest price unit **Qa** (10^-12 **Zil**) in Zilliqa, and it is represented as a `String`. gasLimit | The maximum amount of gas that should be used while processing this transaction. <br> For regular transaction, please use `"1"`. <br> For smart contract transaction, please check out the [gas documentation](https://drive.google.com/file/d/1c0EJXELVe_MxhULPuJgwGvxFGenG7fmK/view?usp=sharing). code | **(optional)** `String` specifying the contract code.
+Present only when deploying a new contract. data | **(optional)** `String`ified JSON object specifying parameters to be passed to a contract for execution.
+Present when creating or calling a smart contract. signature | An EC-Schnorr signature of the entire object.
+This is represented as a `String`.

 ## GetTransaction